ajmeese7/customizable-clock/README.md

-# customizable-clock
+# clock-widget

-KDE Plasma 5 customizable clock widget
+This is my fork of the analog clock widget in KDE Plasma 5.
+I was disappointed with the lack of customizability in the clock settings, so I made my own.

+### Install
+Change your directory to wherever you downloaded the repository and run:
+`plasmapkg2 --install customclock`
+then the widget should appear in your widgets sidebar.